(Corrects date of disaster in paragraph 3)

 “The public reaction is leaning against nuclear power and I think the utilities feel a sense of crisis,” said Harumi Kondaiji, a local lawmaker in the western city of Tsuruga, host to three reactors.
 “At this point, we cannot believe them.”

-With just 19 reactors still running, and with many of those set to undergo regular inspections in coming months, the country could be without nuclear power by the end of April because others will be shut for regular inspections.
+With just 19 reactors still running and many of those set to undergo regular inspections in coming months, the country could be without nuclear power — which before the crisis supplied almost 30 percent of electricity — by the end of April.

 Even local authorities previously inclined to take the utilities at their word expressed anger.